 Community survey report

-- the contribution of migrants to New Zealand’s productivity, culture and society.
+- perceptions of the contribution migrants make to New Zealand’s economy, productivity, culture, and society

 - attitudes towards immigration in general, and specifically its effect on New Zealand’s culture, crime, political balance, and unemployment.

 The reports primarily summarise findings from the 2019 and 2021 surveys but also includes some trend information from previous 2011, 2013, 2015, 2017, and 2018 surveys.